senad-d/senad-d.github.io/_tabs/about.md

 ## About me
-I am Senad Dizdarevic, a dedicated and passionate DevOps Engineer with a profound interest in the world of computers since.
+I am a dedicated and passionate DevOps Engineer with a profound interest in the world of computers since.
 Despite pursuing an education and career in chemistry and later in the oil industry, I never ceased to explore the fascinating realm of information technology, which has always been my true passion.
 Alongside my professional endeavors, I also invested my time and energy into karate, achieving the role of a coach for young athletes.

 Throughout this journey, I consistently made room for self-education in the field of computer science.
 With the invaluable assistance of my friend and current colleague, Mario, I successfully navigated through the demands of work and family responsibilities, gradually mastering the fundamental principles of DevOps.
 I further enriched my knowledge by attending online academies, obtaining certification as an AWS Solution Architect.